United Arab Emirates · tool

 Annual events worth timing your trip around

-A month-long retail celebration with discounts, events, and entertainment across the city.
+A month-long festival offering massive discounts, entertainment, and events across the city.

 Insider timing tips